Walter Pennington: Texas Rangers

 On July 29, 2024, the Royals traded Pennington to the Texas Rangers in exchange for Michael Lorenzen, with Pennington being optioned to the Rangers’ Triple-A affiliate, the Round Rock Express, after the trade.
 In 15 appearances for Texas, he posted a 1-0 record and 3.12 ERA with 16 strikeouts across 17 1/3 innings pitched.

 Pennington was optioned to Triple-A Round Rock to begin the 2025 season.
 He was designated for assignment by Texas on April 23, 2025.

 Baltimore Orioles

 On April 28, 2025, Pennington was claimed off waivers by the Baltimore Orioles.
 He made one appearance each for the Triple-A Norfolk Tides and High-A Aberdeen IronBirds, struggling to a cumulative 0-2 record and 45.00 ERA with no strikeouts over one inning pitched.
 Pennington was designated for assignment following the acquisition of Luis Castillo on May 7.
 He cleared waivers and was sent outright to Norfolk on May 9.
+Pennington made 18 total appearances on the year (split between Aberdeen, the Double-A Chesapeake Baysox, and Norfolk), compiling an 0-3 record and 4.15 ERA with 27 strikeouts across 21 2/3 innings pitched.
+He was released by the Orioles organization on January 28, 2026.